Manthee1/searchInDynamicSetsAssigment/README.md

 If you're on Windows the necessary libraries are already included in the repository.
 You can just compile the program with `.\build.bat gui [32|64]` or `.\build.bat` if you don't want to use the GUI.

 Make sure you have MingGW(9.2.0) installed and added to your PATH.
-You can download at graphical MinGW installer [here](https://osdn.net/projects/mingw/downloads/68260/mingw-get-setup.exe/).
+You can download a graphical MinGW installer [here](https://osdn.net/projects/mingw/downloads/68260/mingw-get-setup.exe/).
 Once you have it installed, just select the base and g++ packages and install them (Installation > Apply Changes).

 Once you installed it or already have MingGW installed.
 Run `.\build.bat gui [32|64]`.
 If you run the build gui without specifying the architecture, It will not build, but it will tell you what architecture you need to specify. (quirk of the build script)

 #### MacOS

 MacOS...
 Well, good luck.
 Just kidding, you can either install glfw3 with `brew install glfw pkg-config` or download the precompiled binaries from [here](http://www.glfw.org/download.html).
 If you install it with `brew`, you could probably just run `make gui=1` and it will work.
+With the precompiled binaries, you need to specify the path to the libraries in the `Makefile` and then run `make gui=1`.

 ### Compiling Without GUI